carlagarciapitarch/Anti-DENV-predictor/README.md

 **05_molecular_descriptor_selection/**

-Contains the procedures used to reduce and select the set of molecular descriptors.
+It contains the procedures used to reduce and select the set of molecular descriptors.
 Specifically, Pearson and Spearman correlation analyses were performed, after which the descriptor selection method that yielded the best results was selected.

 The objective of this stage is to identify the most informative variables, reduce dimensionality, and avoid problems arising from redundant or highly correlated variables.

 **06_ML_models/**

-Contains the development and evaluation of the ML models.
+It contains the development and evaluation of the ML models.
 The models used in this study were: Random Forest, Support Vector Machines, k-NN, Naive Bayes, Logistic Regression, AdaBoost, Gradient Boosting, ExtraTrees, Multilayer Perceptron, and XGBoost.

 The tasks performed include:
 - Splitting the data into training and test sets.